Union of Salvation (film): Plot

-In 1808, the Emperor of France, Napoleon, visits a boarding house in Paris, and asks to be shown the most talented student there.
-This is the son of a Russian diplomat in Paris, a subject of the Russian Empire, Sergey Muravyov-Apostol.
+In 1808, Emperor Napoleon I visits a boarding house in Paris, where he is presented with a cadre of promising students.
+One of the students, Sergey Muravyov-Apostol, the son of a Russian diplomat, impresses him with his liberal views.

-In 1814 the Russian army has participated in the defeat of Napoleonic France and helped capture Paris.
-During the review of the Life Guards of the Semyonovsky Regiment by Emperor Alexander I, the guard officers offer to drink champagne with him in honor of the victory, but the sovereign refuses.
+In March of 1814, the Imperial Russian Army has just captured Paris and is celebrating the defeat of Napoleonic France.
+During the review of the Life Guards of the Semyonovsky Regiment by Tsar Alexander I, the guard officers - among them Muravyov-Apostol - offer to drink champagne with him in honor of their victory but the sovereign refuses.

+In 1820, Muravyov-Apostol is growing increasingly disillusioned with Tsarist autocracy and has associated himself with liberal personalities in Saint Petersburg including the poet Kondraty Ryleyev, energetic republican Mikhail Bestuzhev-Ryumin, distinguished veteran Pavel Pestel, and Prince Sergey Trubetskoy.
+While attending a theater play hosted by Governor-General Mikhail Miloradovich, Muravyov-Apostol and his fellow officers are forced to leave early due to a sudden riot by the Semyonovsky Regiment.
+Muravyov-Apostol and Bestuzhev-Ryumin pacify the furious soldiers who are aggrieved by frequent corporal punishment and excessive drill.
+Despite this, the Tsar's punishments are harsh - Trubetskoy is retained due to being uninvolved while the others are demoted, dismissed, and/or transferred to Little Russia.

-In 1820 soldiers and veterans of the battles with Napoleon are outraged by frequent corporal punishment and excessive drill.
-A riot of the Life Guards of the Semyonovsky Regiment is pacified by the regimental officers Muravyov-Apostol and Bestuzhev-Ryumin, but despite this, the riot still forces the Tsar to send regiment's beloved commanders to the garrison in Little Russia, and ordinary soldiers to be driven through the ranks and sent to Siberia.
-Podpolkovnik Muravyov-Apostol, along with Polkovnik Pestel, leaves Saint Petersburg for the 29th Chernigov Infantry Regiment in the Kiev Governorate.
-Some of the officers spend a year preparing to assassinate the Tsar during his review of the troops, and subsequently march on St. Petersburg.
-To cover the traces of regimental funds taken for the plot, Pestel forces the stubborn Captain Mayborod at gunpoint to write a receipt saying that he borrowed the missing amount from the regimental treasury.
-However, Mayboroda sends a letter to Alexander I, alerting him of the conspiracy.
-The Emperor, himself striving for reform, cancels the review.
+In the Kiev Governorate, Muravyov-Apostol and Bestuzhev-Ryumin are embedded into the 29th Chernigov Infantry Regiment and later meet with Pestel and other fellow officers and veterans of the Napoleonic Wars.
+Pestel attempts to recruit Muravyov-Apostol into a plot to assassinate the Tsar during his review of the troops and then subsequently march on St. Petersburg.
+To cover up the diversion of regimental funds into the plot, Pestel forces Captain Arkady Mayboroda at gunpoint to sign a receipt stating that the latter borrowed the missing amount from the regimental treasury for private use.
+However, Mayboroda sends a letter to Alexander, alerting him of the conspiracy.
+The Tsar, himself striving for reform, keeps the conspiracy under wraps and cancels the review.
 The conspirators get off with an unspoken warning.